 So you got yourself a bottle of sake, and you just found out that you need to heat it.
 We will show you four different ways of warming your brew to perfection and even show you how to keep it warm.

 - Electric sake warmer

 About warm sake

 New brewing technology and methods were discovered that allowed the full, rich flavors and aromas of sake to be released without the need for heating it.
-Brewers, however, understood that warm sake is favored by many people, especially in the cold winter months.
+Brewers, however, understood that the warm varieties are favored by many people, especially in the cold winter months.
 For this reason, a lot of brewers make hot sake of a decent and premium grade.

-Sometimes warm sake can give a bad experience simply because it was overheated or maybe it was a low-quality type, to begin with.
-Regardless, there are many premium varieties that are ideally served warm.
+Sometimes warm sake can give a bad experience simply because it was overheated, or maybe it was a low-quality type, to begin with.
+Regardless, many premium varieties are ideally served warm.

 Sake heating chart

-Every bottle of sake has its ideal temperature clearly stated on the label.
-It would be best to follow the stated guideline but if you are feeling particularly bold and adventurous then feel free to do your own experimenting.
-Just keep in mind that overheating will destroy the flavors and aroma and what you will be left with is a warm, dry tasting sake that is not enjoyable to drink.
+Every bottle has its ideal temperature clearly stated on the label.
+It would be best to follow the indicated guideline, but if you are feeling particularly bold and adventurous, then do some experimenting.
+Just keep in mind that overheating will destroy the flavors and aroma, and what you will be left with is a warm, dry-tasting drink that is not enjoyable.

-There are 9 temperature categories ranging from snow cold (32 ℉) to piping hot (131 ℉).
+Nine different temperature categories are ranging from snow cold (32 ℉) to piping hot (131 ℉).